 When employee training ends, the countdown begins.

-According to science (more specifically: Ebbinghaus’ Forgetting Curve), workers will forget up to 50 percent of what they just learned within an hour without revisiting the material.
+According to science (more specifically: Ebbinghaus’ Forgetting Curve), workers will forget up to 50% of what they just learned within an hour without revisiting the material.

 If you’re a manager or corporate trainer trying to impart important knowledge, these numbers can drive you crazy.
 How are you supposed to make this stuff stick?
-Force workers to write sentences on a chalkboard like they’re Bart Simpson?
+Force workers to write sentences on a chalkboard?

 Technology may provide a solution.
-Alongside allowing companies to maintain content and administer digital training courses, learning management systems (LMSs) also have a number of features to ensure that workers don’t forget what they’ve learned over time.
+Alongside allowing companies to maintain content and administer digital training courses, learning management systems (LMSs) also have a number of knowledge management features you can leverage to ensure that workers don’t forget what they’ve learned over time.

 Here are five ways LMSs can improve employee knowledge retention.